-I looked up, and on the wall was a mirror.
-Inside the mirror was the face of my twin.
-There are two differences between us.
+I looked up, and on the wall was a mirror, and inside was the face of my twin.
+There were two differences between us.
 He’d never had wings, which I found odd.
-Also, I wear a beard, and he has always kept his face clean shaven.
-Ever keen on his looks, my dear older brother is.
+Also, I wore a beard, and he always kept his face clean-shaven.
+Ever keen on his looks, my dear older brother was.
 I touched the glass, but my hand didn’t pass through.
-It was solid, and Hypnos’ gold-black eyes followed where my fingertips met the cold glass.
-I looked at him, full of confusion and wonderment, and he merely shrugged as response.
-I knocked on it, and he took a couple steps back.
+It was solid, and Hypnos’ gold-black eyes followed where my fingertips met the silver surface.
+I looked at him, full of confusion and wonderment, and he merely shrugged in response.
+I knocked on it, and he took a couple of steps back.

 “Hyp?
 How did you get in there?”
 I asked.

 “Maybe I am not here.
 Maybe this is in your head.
 I mean, you did smack it pretty hard.
 The house could be messing with you.
-Maybe I found a way to travel too, and I am just waiting until you catch up, Thanner,” Hypnos said.
+Maybe I found a way to travel, and I am just waiting until you catch up, Thanner,” Hypnos said.

 “That’s a lot of maybes, Hyp.
 My head hurts real bad.
 I can’t…can’t make sense of all that,” I told him.

 The sound of a doorknob turning filled the empty room.
 Both of us looked towards the far wall.
-There was a door down there next to the fireplace and the knob was turning, but the door was not giving.
-Whatever was on the other side of that door began to pound on it, growling its displeasure at not gaining access to the room.
+There was a door down there next to the fireplace.
+The knob was turning, but the door was not giving.
+Whatever was on the other side began to pound on it.
+Growling its displeasure at not gaining access to the room.